FerranMarin/axie-scholar-utilities/docs/pages/faq.md

 And if you still do not trust it, please do not use it.
 I want you only using this tool/software if you are comfortable doing so.

+## How to update to a newer version?

+Depends on the method you use to run the tool.
+For those of you using the docker-hub image is as simple as pulling it again.
+Remember that is done with the following command:

+    docker pull epith/axie-scholar-utilities

+If you use either poetry or docker-compose you will need to get the new code either by downloading it from the [releases page](https://github.com/FerranMarin/axie-scholar-utilities/releases) or by using the git pull command.
+Later one, only reserved to those who know how to use git.
+Remember for this one to move your files folder from the old unziped code to the new one and re-build the image / re-install dependencies!